kevinthomasbradley/cold-helium/README.md

 ## Description

-This repository will contain an implementation of a cryptocurrency based on the litecoin / bitcoin source.
+This repository contains an implementation of a cryptocurrency based on the litecoin / bitcoin source.
+Simply put I took the source code from litecoin and amended to create my own cryptocurrency.
+I have no intention of releasing this for mining, it was simply an exercise to understand some of the inner workings of the code and how to reengineer for other currencies.

 ## Instructions